Lung Cancer Screening Program

 An order from a provider is required to schedule a screening.
 Patients with an order from a provider, can call central scheduling at 518-525-1401.
 Patients in need assistance with getting an order, please contact our nurse navigator and the number listed below.

-For program information or assistance getting an order from a provider, please contact our nurse navigator.
+For program information or assistance getting an order from a provider, please contact our coordinator.

 People between the ages of 50 to 80, who have a significant cigarette smoking history, who have quit within the last 10 years or who continue to smoke, should have a scan as part of routine health screening.